-Often people interchange the word detox with rehab.
-A detox, properly defined, is a time when a person who abuses any mind-altering substance stops taking them.
-It is when the body gets accustomed to not having the drug.
-Depending on the individual and their drug of choice, it takes a couple of days to a week or two.
-Rehab is the process of getting the person not only to quit but to change their lifestyle concerning mind-altering substances.
-You can learn more about this process here.
-You can also read more on a medically assisted detox to find the difference between a regular detox.
+Often, people interchange the word detox with rehab.
+A detox, properly defined, is a time when a person stops the use of any mind-altering substance.
+It is when the body and mind get accustomed to not having the drug.
+A person undergoing a standard detox will have no or very little medication or medical monitoring.
+Depending on the individual and their drug of choice, this step can take a couple of days to a week or two.